census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 ### Metric Value Mapping
- In OpenCensus, metrics value types can be either `int64` or `float64`, while in in Prometheus the value can be safety assume it's always `float64` based on the
+ In OpenCensus, metrics value types can be either `int64` or `float64`, while in Prometheus the value can be safely assumed it's always `float64` based on the
 [Prometheus Text Format Document](https://prometheus.io/docs/instrumenting/exposition_formats/#text-format-details) as quoted below:

 > value is a float represented as required by Go's ParseFloat() function.
 In addition to standard numerical values, Nan, +Inf, and -Inf are valid values representing not a number, positive infinity, and negative infinity, respectively.